bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

      * @param _spender target address (future requester)
-     * @param _value amount of token values for approving */ function approve(address _spender, uint256 _value) returns (bool) {
+     * @param _value amount of token values for approving */
+    // BK NOTE - An account will have to call `unapprove(...)` below to reduce their allowance (to 0)
+    // BK NOTE - This is a different behaviour to most other tokens, with the aim to mitigate the double spending attack
+    // BK NOTE - User's should be made aware of this difference if they are used to the normal behaviour of `approve(...)` function approve(address _spender, uint256 _value) returns (bool) {
+        // BK NOTE - += instead of =
         allowances[msg.sender][_spender] += _value;
         Approval(msg.sender, _spender, _value);
         return true;